brichards21/calendar-project/index.md

 As people who analyze others' data, I think statisticians have an absolute responsibility to uphold the protection and privacy of consumers' data.
-Data handlers must not collect data unneccessarily or excessively, sell the data, or indulge in activities that enable or facilitate illegitimate or unauthorized access to data.
+Data handlers must not collect data unnecessarily or excessively, sell the data, or indulge in activities that enable or facilitate illegitimate or unauthorized access to data.
 One of the biggest things that a data collector must master is communication.
 All